haynet3/ITWS-Web-Systems/lab7/readme.md

       INSERT INTO grades (id, crn, RIN, grade)
       VALUES (DEFAULT, 61121 , 661996025, 89);

-      click on websyslab7
+      -Click on websyslab7

-      click sql
+      -Click SQL

+     -Commands to list out data:

-      order by RIN: SELECT * FROM students ORDER BY RIN;
+      Order by RIN: SELECT * FROM students ORDER BY RIN;

-      order by name: SELECT * FROM students ORDER BY name;
+      Order by name: SELECT * FROM students ORDER BY name;

-      order by lastname: SELECT * FROM students ORDER BY lastname;
+      Order by lastname: SELECT * FROM students ORDER BY lastname;

-      order by RSCID: SELECT * FROM students ORDER BY RCSID;
+      Order by RSCID: SELECT * FROM students ORDER BY RCSID;

-      order by R: SELECT * FROM students ORDER BY RIN;
+      Order by R: SELECT * FROM students ORDER BY RIN;

-      To get RIN/First name/Last name/Address where grade over 90 run:

-      SELECT DISTINCT students.RIN, students.name, students.lastname, students.street, students.city, students.state, students.zip FROM students, grades WHERE grades.grade > 90;
+      Get RIN/First name/Last name/Address where grade over 90 run: SELECT DISTINCT students.RIN, students.name, students.lastname, students.street, students.city, students.state, students.zip FROM students, grades WHERE grades.grade > 90;

-      To get average grade by course crn:

-      select crn, avg(grade) from grades group by crn;
+      To get average grade by course crn: select crn, avg(grade) from grades group by crn;